reHackable/awesome-reMarkable/README.md

 - [reMarkable-random-screens](https://github.com/Neurone/reMarkable) - Change your poweroff and suspend screens every 5 minutes with random images of your choice
 - [reMarkable-touchgestures](https://github.com/ddvk/remarkable-touchgestures) - Touch gestures (swipe/touch) for easy page navigation.
 - [reMarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Tweak tool for the reMarkable paper tablet.
 Lets you organize your templates with no fuss.
+- [reMarkableSync](https://github.com/jamesf91/reMarkableSync) - A Microsoft OneNote addin for importing notebooks from reMarkable as text or images.
 - [remarks](https://github.com/lucasrla/remarks) - Extract highlights, scribbles, and annotations from PDFs.
 Export to Markdown, PNG, and SVG.
 - [reMouseable](https://github.com/kevinconway/remouseable) - Use your reMarkable tablet as a mouse.
 - [remt](https://gitlab.com/wrobell/remt) - reMarkable tablet command-line tools.